belunatic/jazz_herbs/README.md

 - Managing user access and authentication securely
 - Implementing clipboard interactions for shareable content

-Jazzmyn Apothecary reflects the power of thoughtful tooling and user-centered design.
+Jazzmyn's Apothecary reflects the power of thoughtful tooling and user-centered design.
 It’s a foundation for more advanced, collaborative learning platforms to come.